C. S. L. A. Taylor: Military career

-Taylor was also involved in military service as he organized an all-black regiment of the Charlotte Light Infantry within the North Carolina National Guard in 1887 and served as captain of the regiment.
-Upon the outbreak of the Spanish–American War, the regiment became absorbed into the Third North Carolina Regiment and was assigned to Company A of the regiment on April 1, 1898.
+Taylor was also involved in military service as he organized an all-black unit of the Charlotte Light Infantry within the North Carolina National Guard in 1887 and served as captain of the unit.
+Upon the outbreak of the Spanish–American War, the unit became absorbed into the Third North Carolina Regiment and was assigned to Company A of the regiment on April 1, 1898.
 Taylor was later promoted to Lieutenant Colonel of the regiment.
+On June 28, Taylor was promoted to the rank of lieutenant colonel and made the second-in-command of the regiment.

 Personal life

 He married twice in his life as he initially married Augusta Wheeler in 1869 and would have three sons with her but after her death in 1904, Taylor married Ella Louise Pickens in 1905 and would have an extra two daughters with her.
 They also assumed custody of James Franklin Richardson who was the general assemblyman and North Carolina state senator within Mecklenburg County, North Carolina.
 Taylor was a member of the Independent Order of Odd Fellows, the Benevolent and Protective Order of Elks and was a freemason.